-Therefore, while you certainly can irrigate organic crops in the same ways you irrigate conventional crops, you should pay attention to overall water usage and other factors, such as energy usage, as you design an irrigation system for your organic farm.
+Irrigation supplies crops and other plants with necessary water and sometimes nutrients may be applied as well.
+In organic farming, conservation is important in irrigation practices, as is sustainability.
+While you certainly can irrigate organic crops similar to conventional ones, be sure to also focus on overall water usage and other factors, such as energy usage, as you design an irrigation system for your organic farm.

 Although organic doesn't inherently mean environmentally friendly, growers should try their best to use an irrigation method that helps conserve water and energy.
 For example, a producer could use wastewater or a solar-powered irrigation system, which can save money, time and water.